srmagar2002/calculator/README.md

 # **Basic WPF Calculator App**
-This is a basic calculator application built I created using Windows Presentation Foundation (WPF) in C#.
+This is a basic calculator application I created using Windows Presentation Foundation (WPF) in C#.
 It supports standard arithmetic operations such as addition, subtraction, multiplication, and division.

 ### **Installation**